infinum/dotnet-handbook/Testing/Testing tools.md

 var sut = new ServiceWeAreTesting(someServiceMock.Object);
 ```

 The `ServiceWeAreTesting` doesn't know that the object we passed to it is a mocked one.
 From its perspective, it is just a regular object whose methods and properties can be called, and they will behave as expected.
-But that behaviour doesn't just magically come out of the box - it is something we must define in our Setup process.
+But that behavior doesn't just magically come out of the box - it is something we must define in our Setup process.

 #### Setup

-In the setup process we must define two parts: what property or method will be called, and what will be the result of that call.
+In the setup process, we must define two parts: what property or method will be called, and what will be the result of that call.
 Here is an example of a simple setup of a calculator service:

 ``` c#
 calculatorServiceMock